jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step20/README.md

 ![Access to Book updated](https://github.com/jpaulm/fbp-etl/blob/master/src/main/java/com/jpaulmorrison/Step15/docs/Step15.png "Access to Book.java updated")

 Now we are going to do some magic!
 The diagram is a bit complex, so we are going to show it as two levels: a high-level design and the Extract portion.
-We are going to use a piece of magic called "Enclosure Excise" where we surround a chunk of diagram with the Enclosure block, stretching the corners to enclose the piece we want to excise, and then "snip"!
+We are going to use a neat (IMHO) facility called "Enclosure Excise" where we surround a chunk of diagram with the Enclosure block, stretching the corners to enclose the piece we want to excise, and then "snip"!
+The excised diagram now has "sticky" connections, and the original network has the excised blocks and arrows replaced by a single "subnet" block (shown with a double line border).

-Unfortunately in this case, we had to play games with the long IIP, as the Excise boundary will go right through it, so I decided to remove it temporarily first and then add it back later!
-We now have two diagrams, shown next:
+Unfortunately in this case, we will have to play games with the long IIP, as the Excise boundary will go right through it: I therefore decided to remove it temporarily first and then add it back later!
+We now have two diagrams, shown here:

 Top level: